retro playbook

-Capture a project- and task-specific retrospective for a shipped plan: what diverged, what felt off during /develop, what the diff and session log reveal, in a single retro file ready for /learn to compress.
+Capture a project- and plan-specific retrospective for a shipped plan: what diverged, what felt off during development, what the diff and session log reveal — saved as a standalone file under retrospectives/ and ready for the learn playbook to compress.

 Why